NHS by the Numbers

 - Natural and Health Sciences (NHS), established through a campus-wide restructuring on July 1, 2005, is one of five academic colleges at the University of Northern Colorado.

-- The College is organized into six academic schools: Biological Sciences; Human Sciences; Mathematical Sciences; Nursing; and Sport and Exercise Science and one department: Chemistry and Biochemistry; Earth and Atmospheric Sciences; and Physics and Astronomy.
+- The College is organized into five academic schools: Biological Sciences; Human Sciences; Mathematical Sciences; Nursing; and Sport and Exercise Science and three departments: Chemistry and Biochemistry; Earth and Atmospheric Sciences; and Physics and Astronomy.

 - NHS serves approximately 3,450 undergraduate and 620 graduate student majors in 13 baccalaureate, 14 master’s, and 8 doctoral programs of study.

 - The most popular of NHS’s undergraduate majors are Sport and Exercise Science (~630 majors), Biological Sciences (~400 majors), and Nursing (~300 majors).
 At the graduate level, the most highly-enrolled program areas are in Nursing (~150 majors), Sport and Exercise Science (~140 majors), and Speech-Language Pathology (~75 majors).